meiqua/cs231n/README.md

 # cs231n
 cs231n assignment
-some record for impressive moment
+some record, for impressive moment
-## batchnorm_backward_alt_derivation
+## batchnorm_backward_alt_derivation, assignment2
 derive the batchnorm_backward_alt by hand, to master the forward and backward